 It isn’t always simple to stay on top of academic responsibilities like homework and essays while juggling extracurricular activities, college preparation and a social life at the same time.
-That’s where Sylvan’s study skills program in the Minneapolis region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Minneapolis region.
 We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Discover for yourself how our friendly tutors in the Minneapolis region can help your child accomplish goals and realize his or her potential.
+After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Get in touch with us today to learn more about how our tutoring experts in the Minneapolis region can help your child fulfill goals and tackle any workload.

 While you may be familiar with helping your child with a spelling question or a science fair project, equipping him or her with effective study skills and techniques may not come as easy.
 Rest assured our skilled tutors in the Minneapolis region use a range of study strategies to equip your child with practical skills that can be applied in school, in college and beyond: organizational tactics, time management techniques, academic planning tips and more.▼